rosinrae/witness/README.md

 >$ witness
 ```
 prints contents of `~/journal/<today's date>.txt`

 does nothing if this file does not exist.

 `<today's date>` is formatted as yyyy-mm-dd, or strfmt: `%Y-%m-%d`

+You'll need python 3 for this to work.